John-Li-happy/ForHuaRongTrail/README.md

 # ForHuaRongTrail
 A time killing game designed for boring time during waiting

+## Discription
+A funny time killing game.
+Swipe the tiles to move characters, get Cao Cao to rescue zone.

+## History
+HuaRongTrail is an acient Chinese puzzle game designed by unknown,

+In 1980s, people using computer to enumarate the potensial solutions, found out that 81 moves is the least number of succeed-movements.

 ## Technoligies
 Model-View-ViewModel(MVVM)

 UIKit

 Delegate

 Observation

 ## IDE